learn-co-students/nyc-web-091718/28-functional-programming/README.md

 }
 ```

-- Functions can also return other functions (these are referred to as higher order functions):
+- Functions can also return other functions:

 ```javascript
 const higherOrderFn = function() {